Glossary Real-Time Pricing (RTP)

 Real-Time Pricing vs. Dynamic Pricing

-Real-time pricing and dynamic pricing are two similar concepts, but there are important differences between them.
+Real-time pricing and dynamic pricing are related concepts, but they differ in how quickly and continuously prices are updated.

 ERP